Itamar-Ratson/backstage-k8s/README.md

 # Make your changes to the source code or configuration

 # Build with a new tag
-docker build -t backstage:1.0.1 .
+docker build -t backstage:1.0.1 -f Dockerfile backstage/

 # Load the new image into minikube
 minikube image load backstage:1.0.1